ewowi/StarDocs/docs/BasicsLed/Effects.md

 * leds[pos] = color gives a virtual pixel a value

+Notes:

+* Effect class may not contain vars, use return functions instead to minimize memory foodprint

 ### See also

 * [Projections And Mappings](/StarDocs/BasicsLed/ProjectionsAndMappings) : virtual to physical mapping of an effect